is-120-winter-2023/css-fonts-and-a-button-ashtyntaylor/README.md

 <!-- cSpell:enable  -->
+# My Website
+This is my website that I have designed to display basic recipes for people wanting to learn how to cook and bake.

 # CSS fonts and a button

 **Objectives**: Learn how to use CSS stylesheets.
 Understand what  user-agent stylesheets are and the purpose of CSS resets.
 Add web fonts to your website.
 Create a button class to style links to appear as "web buttons."
 Adjust whitespace to keep your pages from looking crowded.